 Education & Interests

 Skip is a graduate (and former Board Chair) of Lakeside School (WA).
 He earned a bachelors degree from Williams College and he has an MBA from Harvard Business School.
 He is an avid snow skier and avid (but lousy) golfer.
 He was a crew coach for both Williams College and Wellesley College.
-He and his wife, Jackie, enjoy visiting their daughter, son-in-law, and two grandchildren in NYC, and they are thrilled that their son, daughter-in-law, and grandson live less than a mile away in Seattle.
+He and his wife, Jackie, enjoy visiting their daughter, son-in-law, and two grandchildren in NYC, and they are thrilled that their son, daughter-in-law, grandson, and new granddaughter live nearby in Seattle.